Display data from multiple Gravity Forms on your site

 Buttons in the GravityView View editor allowing you to add fields from multiple forms

-If you scroll down to the View Settings, you’ll see an option called “Strict Entry Match”.
+If you scroll down to the View Settings, you’ll see an option labeled “Strict Entry Match”.
 If you enable this setting, your View will only return entries that contain values from both forms.

 A checkbox in the View Settings that says 'Strict Entry Match'